 - Bake – Bake up to 35 minutes.
 Allow to cool for a few and enjoy!

-- How to store it: If you actually end up with any leftovers at all make sure to store them in a plastic bag on the kitchen counter for a day or two.
+- Storage: If you actually end up with any leftovers at all make sure to store them in a plastic bag on the kitchen counter for a day or two.
 Alternatively you could even freeze it and pop it in the toaster oven when ready to enjoy.

 - How to eat it? – It’s similar to pizza crust, so think along those tasty lines.
 You can dip it in some homemade arrabiata or marinara sauce.
-You could even eat it by itself or serve it alongside my Italian vegetable soup, or this lovely Roasted Tomato Soup.
-I’ve even used it as a base for my pizzas before.
+You could even eat it by itself or serve it alongside my Zuppa Toscana, Italian vegetable soup, Italian cabbage, Pasta e Ceci or this lovely Roasted Tomato Soup.
+I’ve even used it as a base for my pizza before.
 There was zero disappointment with that meal, let me tell ya.